 Currently, supported browsers include Google Chrome, Firefox, and Opera.
 We recommend using Chrome for optimal performance.

 What operating systems are supported for the desktop app?

-Currently supported operating systems include Mac and Windows.
+Currently supported operating systems include Mac, Windows, and Linux.

 What do I need to make/receive a successful call?